In a Convex Mirror

 Summary of In a Convex Mirror

-- “In a Convex Mirror” As a Representative of Art and Love: The poem opens with the first person presenting the poet evaluating the couple in the convex mirror as the title of the poem informs the readers.
-Then she goes on to say that it seems that they are angels pictured as if they could predict birth dates and luck of the kings through their painting bedecking a Dutch wall.
+- “In a Convex Mirror” As a Representative of Art and Love: The poem is written in the first person point of view.
+The poet is evaluating the couple in the convex mirror as the title of the poem informs the readers.
+She proceeds to suggest that the depictions on the Dutch wall portray angels with the ability to foretell the birth dates and fortunes of the kings.
 However, what they feel seemingly eloquent is just the passing of time that she shows through a rhetorical question.
-Again posing the same question in the next stanza, she states that they may turn from images to words that tell their story.
-Then she moves to the time, stating that it will go on through the ruins of Rostov to Babylon, while they will be mirrored through the convex mirror as if the time is a river and numerous floods may separate them.
+In the next stanza, she repeats the same question and suggests that they could transition from visuals to language in order to narrate their tale.
+Then she moves to the time, stating that it will go on through the ruins of Rostov to Babylon, while they will be mirrored through the convex mirror as if the time is a river and many floods may separate them.

 literary devices refer to the specific tools that the writers use in their writings.
-Rosemary Dobson has also inserted some literary devices in this poem to beautify her poetic piece as shown below.
+Rosemary Dobson also inserted some literary devices in this poem.
+A few devices are analyzed below.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “Bespeaking birth, foretelling kings” and the sound of /o/ in “Or let alone be eloquent.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “Bespeaking birth, foretelling kings” and the sound of /o/ in “Or let alone be eloquent.”

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line such as the sound of /c/ in “clear-cold” and the sound of /th/ in “through this.”
+- Alliteration: Alliteration is the repetition of consonant sounds in the same line, such as the sound of /c/ in “clear-cold”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /ch/ in “As pictured angels touching wings,” the sound of /th/ and /l/ in “And swirling though this little frame” and the sound of /f/ in “But ruined Rostov falls in flame.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /ng/ in “As pictured angels touching wings,” the sound of /th/ and /l/ in “And swirling though this little frame” and the sound of /f/ in “But ruined Rostov falls in flame.”

 Shall we be fixed within the frame,